A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 They dared intimacy to solve their sex problem.

 Even though they had gone up to Stage 2 of the intimacy-destroying spiral, they pulled through as a team to stop the damage in time.
-As they chose to get off the path of obligatory relating, the sex problem that was tearing them apart brought them closer together.

-And together, nothing was insurmountable.
+Together, nothing was insurmountable.

 They are one of hundreds of couples I’ve successfully helped over the last decade to rescue and revive their relationships.